MarijnSt/serious-business/README.md

 ### TODO

-* Add closing button that changes closing time of current day
+* Add some more styling

 ### Notation of current day and time